Russia thwarts plan for Antarctic ocean sanctuary, China on board

 The objective of the CCAMLR, which was established by international treaty in 1982, is the conservation of Antarctic marine life "whilst providing for rational use" that takes global food security into account.

-The European Union and 24 nations are members of the consensus-based organization and a further 11 countries have signed its convention.
+The European Union and 24 nations are members of the consensus-based organisation and a further 11 countries have signed its convention.

 Antarctica is home to more than 10,000 species including most of the world's penguins, whales, seabirds, colossal squid and Antarctic tooth fish.